-The nursing mother may use her office, an office in the immediate work area or one of the private locations designated by the College for expressing milk.
+The nursing mother may use her their office, an office in the immediate work area, or one of the private locations designated by the College for expressing milk.
+The nursing mother may also express milk in any other suitable location on campus.
 Milk may be stored in College refrigerators located in the break areas throughout the campus.